Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Database architecture and design

-Knowledge about the database is a must for any developer referring to himself as full-stack.
-How the database will be structured and deployed–the developer must answer these questions with complete clarity.
+Knowledge about the database is a must for any developer referring to themselves as full-stack.
+The developer must answer questions about how the database will be structured and deployed with complete clarity.
+The SQL Skill Assessment can help evaluate the developer’s ability to query data (DQL) and prepare reports.

 Business Logic

 Not only from the consumer point of view, but the developer must also structure the codes from the business point of view.
-These are those things considered necessary for the business.
-It might be data presentation, data collection, or both.
+These are those things considered necessary for the business, including data presentation and data collection.

 Project Management